Kawachi Fujien Wisteria Garden 河内藤園

 A garden famed for its ethereal wisteria tunnels and enormous flower dome

-Kawachi Fujien Wisteria Garden, set in the hills to the south of Kitakyushu, is most famous for its two 100-meter-long tunnels of wisteria.
+Kawachi Fujien Wisteria Garden, set in the hills to the southwest of Kitakyushu, is most famous for its two 100-meter-long tunnels of wisteria.
 The gardens open to the public twice a year: once during the wisteria season in spring and once during the fall.

 How to Get There